oppahero/recipe-page/README.md

 # Recipe page solution

-This is a solution to the "Recipe page" challenge on Frontend Mentor.
+This is my solution to the "Recipe page" challenge on Frontend Mentor.

 ## Table of contents